-A. Duman, J. Powell, S. Thomas, and E. Spezi, 'Evaluation of Radiomic Analysis over the Comparison of Machine Learning Approach and Radiomic Risk Score on Glioblastoma', Cardiff University School of Engineering Research Conference 2023, Cardiff, UK, 2023, pp. 19-22.
+A. Duman, J. Powell, S. Thomas, and E. Spezi, 'Evaluation of Radiomic Analysis over the Comparison of Machine Learning Approach and Radiomic Risk Score on Glioblastoma', Proceedings of the Cardiff University Engineering Research Conference 2023, Cardiff, UK, pp. 19-22.